aristocratos/btop/README.md

 * Full mouse support, all buttons with a highlighted key is clickable and mouse scroll works in process list and menu boxes.
 * Fast and responsive UI with UP, DOWN keys process selection.
 * Function for showing detailed stats for selected process.
-* Ability to filter processes, multiple filters can be entered.
+* Ability to filter processes.
 * Easy switching between sorting options.
+* Tree view of processes.
-* Send SIGTERM, SIGKILL, SIGINT to selected process.
+* Send any signal to selected process.
 * UI menu for changing all config file options.
 * Auto scaling graph for network usage.
-* Shows message in menu if new version is available
-* Shows current read and write speeds for disks
+* Shows IO activity and speeds for disks
+* Battery meter
+* Selectable symbols for the graphs
+* Custom presets
+* And more...

 ## Themes